unoof/simple-economic-discord-bot/README.md

 # THIS IS A SIMPLE ECONOMIC BOT
-# bank.json file for storage money for all user
 # This code hadn't been optimize, you can change it to make it more readable

+bank.json file for storage money for all user

+if you hadn't download discord.py, dotenv make sure to download it in terminal.

+pip install discord.py                          to download discord.py

+pip install python-dotenv                       to download dotenv